-Before you get your Brooklyn Slate on your table, it goes through a process.
-The Slate is sourced from the quarry “graveyard, then is transported to their studio in Red Hook, Brooklyn, where they do additional cutting and cleaning, for safety.
-For the “rough,” unfinished look, they chip the edges with a slate cutter.
-Then it’s packaged up and ready for your cold beer or hot plate.
+Before your Brooklyn Slate makes it to your table, it goes through a process.
+The slate is sourced from the quarry “graveyard," then is transported to the studio in Red Hook, Brooklyn, where it undergoes additional cutting and cleaning for safety.
+For the rough, unfinished look, the edges are chipped away with a slate cutter.
+Then it’s packaged up and all ready for your spread!

 Brooklyn Slate was recently featured in Kinfolk Magazine’s City Guide, and Martha Stewart Living suggested using Brooklyn Slate to create an “Industrial Chic Table” for the DIY-ers out there.

 We love Brooklyn Slate’s attention to detail, sleek design, and ability to amp up the table décor of any holiday party.